 There is an examination of alternative paradigms and different approaches as to how business, strategy and leadership can be more efficiently and effectively conducted and the implications that these have on individuals, the environment and other species.

 - A good UK honours degree, minimum Lower Second Class (2:2)

 - Equivalent overseas degree recognised by Aston University.

 - Two professional references – at least one must be from an academic referee.

 - An official academic transcript of your university grades to date

 - An official academic transcript, with an official English translation, of your university grades to date.

-- Students whose native language is not English will also need to satisfy our English language requirements Pre-sessional English language programmes are available for good applicants whose English qualification falls just short of these requirements.
+- Students whose native language is not English will also need to satisfy our English language requirements.
+Pre-sessional English language programmes are available for good applicants whose English qualification falls just short of these requirements.

-- Postgraduate masters students enrolling with Aston Business School with a 5.5 in one of the four IELTS sections will be required to engage with English language tuition as part of our professional development programme, The Aston Global Advantage.
+- Postgraduate masters students enrolling to Aston Business School with a 5.5 in one of the four IELTS sections will be required to engage with English language tuition as part of our professional development programme, The Aston Global Advantage.
 There will be no extra cost to the student.

 - For more information about qualifications, view our Aston in your country webpage.